-In general, the discussed architecture for Grids and Clouds motivates opportunities for standards at two levels: on infrastructure level (core capabilities), and on Cloud interface level.
-We stated already that the need for latter is arguable, but motivated by passive interoperability for applications.
-The need for infrastructure standardization may also be arguable (Are the current Clouds built upon standards?
+In general, the discussed architecture for Grids and Clouds motivates opportunities for standards at two levels: at infrastructure level (core capabilities) and at the Cloud interface level.
+We have already stated that primarily due to the functional simplicity, the advantages of a standardized Cloud interface in are questionable.
+When viewed from the motivation of interoperability for applications however, the advantages are obvious.
+The need for infrastructure standardization may also be arguable (Are current Clouds built upon standards?
 Does it matter?), but (a) we feel that standardization is important for any future academic Cloud efforts, and (b) we believe that infrastructure standardization will enable companies to offer Cloud services on top of externally provided resources.

-6.4.1 Standardization at the Interface Level

-We have discussed earlier that the need for standard on Cloud interface level is arguable, as the current Clouds indicate that these interfaces are so simple that porting an application may be trivial.
-Nevertheless, we feel that for users who wish to composing interface from different Cloud systems into their thin or thick client applications will also want standards to enable them to interact with any Cloud service.
-Standardization activities to this Cloud service interface may be premature at this time as the Cloud usage models are not yet fully understood, but it is certainly an area that OGF could be involved in.
-The obvious next steps are to better understand the usage models.
+1) Standardization at the Interface Level: We have discussed earlier that the need for standards at the Cloud interface level is arguable, as current Clouds interfaces are essentially so simple, that porting an application is, consequently trivial too.
+Nevertheless, we feel that for users who wish to use interface from different Cloud systems into a thin or thick client applications, standards will be advantageous, as it will to enable them to interact with any Cloud service.
+Efforts at standardizating such a Cloud service interface may be premature at this time, as the Cloud usage models are not yet fully understood or developed, but it is certainly an area that OGF could be involved in.
+Obvious next steps are to understand better the usage models.

-There is currently no international group that is dealing with the standardization of interfaces to Cloud systems, the closest being the Computing Community Consortium who are organizing events to try to get parts of the Cloud community together.
-This is therefore a relatively green field for the OGF, who has the expertise and mandate to show how interfaces defined within OGF can be used to access Clouds.
-OGF also has the community to define use cases and develop core architectures/technologies.
+There is currently no international group that is addressing the standardization of interfaces to Cloud systems.
+The Computing Community Consortium which are organizing events to try to get parts of the Cloud community together, are probably the closest.
+This is therefore a relatively green field for the OGF, which has the expertise and mandate to show how interfaces defined within OGF can be used to access Clouds.
+OGF also has the community to define use cases and develop core architectures and technologies.

 Access to many of the services specified by OGF can be encapsulated within APIs such as those produced from the SAGA-WG.
 Applications developed using these high-level interfaces should seamlessly migrate to Clouds.
-In fact, the far future with standardized Cloud system interfaces may very well make the need for SAGA obsolete.

-6.4.2 Standardization at the Core Capability Level

-OGF offers a set of standards to support the compute aspects of resource services (HPC-BP, BES, DRMAA), and an emerging set of standards to support data resource services.
+2) Standardization at the Core Capability Level: OGF offers a set of standards to support the compute aspects of resource services (HPC-BP, BES, DRMAA), and an emerging set of standards to support data resource services.
 To the OGF community's credit, impressive strides in the development of standard interfaces which are agnostic to the underlying architecture and infrastructure details have been made.
 We believe that these standards can form an essential core when designing and implementing Cloud systems.

 Current Cloud implementations seem not to be overly concerned about the internal use of standardized system components (or at least do not document this).
-We want to remind the reader though that the percieved need for standardization is usually small when a technology is new, and only increases above a certain threshold with the broadness of adoption of that technology.
-We predict that, if Clouds continue to deliver to the application community, and if Clouds tecnology uptake will thus increase in the future, then the need for the standardization of Cloud internal system components will also increas.
-If these components will ultimately be Grids is a different question, and may well depend as much on technical as on social and political issues.
-Crucial however will be an early and open engagement of OGF and the Grid standards community, for any chance of involvement in Cloud system standardization.
+We want to remind the reader though, that the percieved need for standardization is usually small when a technology is new, and only increases as both the depth and breadth of adoption of the technology increases above a certain threshold.
+We predict that, if Clouds continue to deliver to the application community, and thus Cloud technology uptake increases in the future, then the need for the standardization of Cloud internal system components will also increase.
+As to whether these components will ultimately be Grid-like or Grid-based, is a different question, and may well depend as much on technical as on social and political issues.
+In order to influence and maximize the chance of involvement in Cloud system standardization, early and open engagement of OGF and the Grid standards community will be crucial.

-6.5 For SAGA
+E. For SAGA